-Juniors and Seniors may also earn the required Intensive Reading credit through the Reading for College Success course if it is available.
+Juniors and seniors may also earn the required Intensive Reading credit through the Reading for College Success course if it is available.

-Passing scores on FCAT (2.0) and concordant scores on other assessments may not be used to exempt students from required reading intervention.
 Specific details regarding reading intervention are delineated in the approved Santa Rosa K-12 Comprehensive Research Based Reading Plan which is located at the web link below.